djry35/mdc/FishKillUpdated/README.md

 	PollutantAgent
 		Type: varchar(50)
 		NULLable: yes
 		The name of the pollutant itself involved.
+Separate from its categories.
 	PollutantQuantity
 		Type: int
 		NULLable: yes